Announcements

 - The Rickshaw and the Railroad: Human-Powered Transport in the Age of the Machine

 I’m revisiting the history of mobility in modern Japan through its forgotten technologies—rickshaws, human-powered railways, and feet.
-You can watch a brief talk about the project on UC TV. - Bodies and Structures: Deep-Mapping Modern East Asian History
+Watch a seven-episode documentary about the project produced by the Gerda Henkel Foundation or watch a brief talk about the project on UC TV.
+The book is now under contract with Cambridge University Press. - Bodies and Structures: Deep-Mapping Modern East Asian History

 In collaboration with David R. Ambaras (History, NCSU), this multi-year digital project brings together scholars of early modern and modern Japan, East Asia, and Southeast Asia to interrogate the spatial history of East Asia from the seventeenth to the twenty-first centuries.
-We launched Bodies and Structures 1.0 in January 2019.
-Stay tuned for Version 2.0!
+We launched Bodies and Structures 1.0 in January 2019 and Bodies and Structures 2.0 in November 2021.
+Stay tuned for Edition 3.0!

 - Placing Empire: Travel and the Social Imagination in Imperial Japan (Berkeley: University of California Press, 2017)